 Employers also have a duty of care towards their employees, both paid and unpaid, under the Health and Safety at Work Act 197412.
 This requires them to provide a safe working environment for adults and provide guidance about safe working practices.
-Employers also have a duty of care for the well-being of employees and to ensure that employees are treated fairly and reasonably all circumstances.
-The Human Rights Act 1998 important principles out regarding protection of individuals from abuse by state organisations or people working for those institutions.
+Employers also have a duty of care for the well-being of employees and to ensure that employees are and reasonably treated fairly circumstances.
+The Human Rights Act 1998 sets out important principles regarding protection of individuals from abuse by state organisations or people working for those institutions.
 Adults who are subject to an allegation should therefore be supported and the principles of natural justice applied.

-The Health and Safety Act 1974 also imposes a duty on employees13 to take care of
+The Health and Safety Act 1974 also imposes a duty on employees13 to take care of themselves and anyone else who may be affected by their actions or failings.
+An

-- understand the responsibilities, which are part of their employment or role, and be aware that sanctions will be applied if these provisions are breached - always act, and be seen to act, in the child's best interests - avoid any conduct which would lead any reasonable person to question their motivation and intentions - take responsibility for their own actions and behaviour
+- or role, and be aware that sanctions will be applied if these provisions are breached - always act, and be seen to act, in the child's best interests - avoid any conduct which would lead any reasonable person to question their motivation and intentions - take responsibility for their own actions and behaviour